robin-bosch/bookmark-frontend-mentor/README.md

 - HTML
 - CSS
-- JS
+- JavaScript

-All was written in plain HTML, CSS and JS.
+All was written in plain HTML, CSS and JavaScript.

 ### Frameworks used